Concern grows over illegal organ trading across Africa – DW – 09/18/2024

 'How much for my kidney?'

 The sale of human organs is illegal across Africa.
-However, in 2022, Nairobi's Kenyatta National Hospital felt compelled to put out a Facebook post reading "We Don't Buy Kidneys!" after the medical institution said "How much for my kidney?" was their most inboxed question.
+However, in 2022, the Kenyatta National Hospital in Nairobi, Kenya, felt compelled to put out a Facebook post reading "We Don't Buy Kidneys!" after the medical institution said "How much for my kidney?" was their most inboxed question.

 But according to Willis Okumu, a senior researcher at the Institute for Security Studies, not all 'irregular' transplants are forced.
 While researching the organ trade in Eldoret, a city in western Kenya, Okumu found young men willing to sell their kidneys for "quick cash."